-MONTH INDIVIDUAL COMPLIMENT TEAM COMPLIMENT OCTOBER 2021 Sharon Tingling, Patient Pathway Co-ordinator Ward 24.
-For being very professional and helpful and being compassionate and hard working.
-For the kindness and care shown by the all staff.
+MONTH INDIVIDUAL COMPLIMENT TEAM COMPLIMENT OCTOBER 2021 Sharon Tingling, Patient Pathway Co-ordinator For being very professional Ward 24.
+For the kindness and care shown and helpful and being compassionate and hard working. by the all staff.
 The quality of food and the cleanliness of the ward.
 NOVEMBER 2021 Dr Pru Evans Endoscopy For her communication skills in explain everything in detail and in terms that the patient could understand.
 For being highly professional and positive, and kind and caring for people with dignity and respect.

-DECEMBER 2021 Wayne Skillen Domestic team For being efficient and action For helping patients find their way round the
+DECEMBER 2021 Wayne Skillen Domestic team For being efficient and action as a good example to others.
+For helping patients find their way round the hospital without being asked to.